uclahs-cds/package-PipeVal/README.md

 # PipeVal

 ## Overview
-Pipeval is designed to be an easy to use CLI tool that can be used to validate different parameters in your Nextflow script/pipeline.
+Pipeval is an easy to use CLI tool that can be used to validate different inputs and parameters in your Nextflow script/pipeline.
 It can be used standalone or using a Docker container.

 Its primary functions are to generate and/or compare checksum files and validate your input files and directories.